Automatic Chicken Coop Door Openers

 As chicken owners, the one thing we all have in common, besides enjoying wonderful farm fresh eggs and the entertainment that keeping chickens brings, is that we all worry about the safety of our flock, and we spend a lot of time on our little feathered friends!

-Raising chickens has responsibilities that involve keeping our flock safe, happy and healthy.
+Raising chickens carries great responsibilities that involve keeping our flock safe, happy and healthy.

 Free ranging chickens are always most vulnerable in the evening during the time where they are making their way back to their chicken coop, or when they are setting onto their roosts for the night and something comes in through the door.

-If we are not there to close their door, predators will seize the opportunity.
+If we are not there to close their chicken coop door, predators will seize the opportunity.
+It is important to keep your chickens safely locked in their coop after sunset.

 It is the risk we face of having free ranging birds, and it is often a struggle that many backyard farmers and chicken keepers have: let the birds free range and be vulnerable, or lock them in to keep them safe but they are unable to happily and freely roam.

-Of course, you can always get a chicken coop camera to help keep your flock safe, but we can take chicken safety one step further.
+Of course, you can always get a chicken coop camera to help keep your chickens safe, but we can take chicken safety one step further.

-One way to mitigate the problem of night predators, as well as make it easier for the chicken keeper, is to easily install automatic chicken coop door openers, which is what I personally did.
+One way to mitigate the problem of predators, as well as make chicken keeping easier, is to easily install an automatic chicken coop door.
+Which is exactly what we personally did to keep our chickens safe, and to save time on our end!

 What is an automatic chicken coop door?

-An automatic coop door is a door you add on to your coop that will automatically open in the morning and and will close your coop at night.
+An automatic coop door is a door you add on to your chicken coop that will open automatically in the morning and and will close your coop at night.

 Why have an automatic door on your coop?